-Here is the program:
+Here is the programme:

 - Why import/export a Divi layout?

-- How to import a "premade layout" via the Visual Builder?
+- How to import a premade layout via the Visual Builder?

-- How to export a Divi layout?
+- How do I export a Divi layout?

 - How to import an external layout to your site?

-Advertisement: This article contains affiliate links that you will easily recognize.
+Announcement: this article contains affiliate links that you will easily recognise.
 The classic links are in purple and sponsored links are in pink.

-1 - Why import and export a Divi layout?
+1 - Why import-export a Divi layout?

 Divi's import/export functionality saves you a lot of time.